-Wishlist Member integrates with many popular payment gateways, including Stripe, PayPal, Authorize.net, and others.
+Wishlist Member integrates with many popular payment gateways, including Stripe, PayPal, Authorize.net, 2Checkout, ThriveCart, and many others.

 You can offer free trials, but I don’t believe there’s any built-in functionality to offer coupons.
 I also couldn’t find any details on front-end account management for users, which means you’ll be the one responsible for upgrading or canceling their subscriptions.